-Over the years, I’ve had many doulas attend my Comprehensive Lactation Course.
-During hallway conversations, I’ve asked them, “Why did you pursue your IBCLC certification when you’re already a doula?”
+Over the years, I’ve had many doulas take my courses.
+I’ve asked them, “Why did you pursue your IBCLC certification when you’re already a doula?”

 Answer: They saw how they could recruit one set of parents and sell two services.

 Want to hear more about it?
 Listen to my interview with Amber Thomas, RN BSN DONA IBCLC.
 She came to my course to prep for her IBCLC so that parents who sought doula services could then buy her enhanced package for lactation services later.